 Emma MalensekVice President

 Emma is a 4th year Accounting major at Dalhousie University.
-She is the VP Internal for the DCS and past member of the former JDCC Accounting team.
+She has been apart of the DCS and past member of the former JDCC Accounting team.
 Emma has work experience in Non-Profit Consulting, Public and Industry Accounting.
 Her interests include fiscal policy, international relations, and ethics.
 When not in class, Emma is an avid skier, hiker, and reader.